usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30007/eval_submit/readme.txt

-Use the stored query, GetSubmissionSetAndContents, to verify verify all metadata objects.
+Use the stored query, GetSubmissionSetAndContents, to verify all metadata objects.